dreammis/confluence/README.md

     -s you-server-id-xxxx
 ```

 4. Paste your license

-# Install docker & docker-compose
+## Install docker & docker-compose
-- If you use debian, just do it.
+- If you use `debian`, just do it.
 ```
     ./script/debian-install-docker.sh
     ./script/linux-install-docker-compose.sh
 ```

-# Set Proxy
+## Set Proxy

-path : ```~/.docker/config.json```
+path : `~/.docker/config.json`

 content :
 ```
 {
     "proxies": {